 Tofu is a complete plant protein and a good source of monounsaturated and polyunsaturated fats.
 A

 Full-fat natural yogurt contains good probiotic bacteria to support gut function.
 Regularly eating yogurt may

-Monounsaturated fatty acids (MUFAs) and polyunsaturated fatty acids (PUFAs) are healthful fats that
+Monounsaturated fatty acids (MUFAs) and polyunsaturated fatty acids (PUFAs) are healthful fats that can:

 MUFAs and PUFAs also fight inflammation.

 The two most well-known PUFAs are omega-3 and omega-6 fatty acids.
 These are essential fats that people must get from the food they eat because the body cannot make them.

 As a general rule, healthful fats — such as olive oil — are liquid at room temperature.

 By contrast, people often consider saturated fats and trans fats unhealthful fats.
 Foods rich in these substances, such as butter and lard, are often solid at room temperature.

 Artificial trans fats, which often appear on labels as partially hydrogenated oils, are also unhealthful.
 They trigger inflammation that may increase the risk of:

 Even just a